xpolicy/xpolicy/README.md

 property, the corresponding property _must_ be present on the operation, or else it will be rejected.

-For example, if the policy contains `subjects`, then the operation must contain `subject`, or else it is automatically rejected.
+For example, if the policy contains `subject`, then the operation must also contain `subject`, or else it is automatically rejected.

 # Rule